Royal Rumble (1991): Main event matches

-The tag team match pitting Ted DiBiase and Virgil against Dusty Rhodes and Rhodes' son, Dustin Rhodes was most notable for Virgil's split from DiBiase.
+The tag team match pitting Ted DiBiase, and Virgil against Dusty Rhodes, and Rhodes' son, Dustin Rhodes was most notable for Virgil's split from DiBiase.
 Tensions that had been building between the two in the previous weeks exploded when – after the match – Virgil struck DiBiase in the head with his Million Dollar Championship to turn into a face.
-DiBiase had verbally abused Virgil throughout the match, and at one point attacked him and threw him from the ring after he was being dominated by the Rhodes' team.
+DiBiase had verbally abused Virgil throughout the match, and at one point, attacked him and threw him from the ring after he was being dominated by the Rhodes team.
 DiBiase went on to pin Dusty Rhodes with a roll-up.
 After the match, DiBiase demanded Virgil bring the Million Dollar Championship into the ring and strap it around his waist.
 Once he got in the ring, Virgil would drop the belt at DiBiase's feet, to which DiBiase ordered Virgil to pick it up.
 As DiBiase gloated and then turned back around, Virgil hit him in the face with the championship.

-Prior to the Warrior-Slaughter match at the Royal Rumble, Queen Sherri (Savage's valet) attempted to seduce Warrior into granting Savage a title shot.
+Before the Warrior-Slaughter match at the Royal Rumble, Queen Sherri (Savage's valet) attempted to seduce Warrior into granting Savage a title shot.
 Warrior refused, enraging Savage.
 During the match itself, Warrior easily fought off a double-team attack by Adnan and Slaughter, running Adnan off before shredding the Iraqi flag and stuffing it into Slaughter's mouth.
 As Warrior was attempting to finish off Slaughter, Sherri interfered by grabbing Warrior's leg; Warrior chased Sherri down the aisle before he was attacked by Savage near the platform area.
 Savage struck Warrior with a spotlight as Slaughter regained his senses and distracted the referee.
 After several minutes of Slaughter holding the advantage, Warrior rallied and set up Slaughter for the gorilla press slam (Warrior's finishing move).
 However, Warrior grabbed Sherri (who had returned to ringside) and press slammed her onto Savage, who had also appeared at ringside.
 This gave Slaughter time to hit a knee strike to Warrior's back.
 Warrior fell into the ropes, where Savage shattered his royal scepter on Warrior's head while the referee was distracted.
 Slaughter then hit the unconscious Warrior with an elbow drop and pinned him to win the match and championship.
 After Warrior came to his senses, he ran backstage to find Savage.

 The Royal Rumble marked the continuation of an ongoing feud between Hulk Hogan and Earthquake, whose roots dated to mid-1990 when Earthquake injured Hogan in a sneak attack during "The Brother Love Show".
 Hogan and Earthquake were the final two competitors in the Royal Rumble, and Hogan eliminated Earthquake to win the Royal Rumble.

-The pay-per-view broadcast also included featured pre-taped comments from fans outside the arena, wishing United States troops a quick and safe return from the Middle East, and an announcement that Hogan would tour military bases across the country to support the troops.
+The pay-per-view broadcast also included pre-taped comments from fans outside the arena, wishing the United States troops a quick and safe return from the Middle East and an announcement that Hogan would tour military bases across the country to support the troops.